goatcorp/dalamud-docs/docs/plugin-development/reverse-engineering/using-custom-cs.md

 InteropGenerator.Runtime.Resolver.GetInstance.Resolve();
 ```

-While also not _strictly_ necessary, it is generally good convention to run a
+While also not _strictly_ necessary, it is generally a good practice to run
 `dotnet clean` on your project when switching to/from a custom ClientStructs
 build.
 This should be your first step in troubleshooting if things don't seem to
 be working properly.

 To revert these changes, simply undo your `.csproj` changes and remove the
 initializer code.
-It is generally advised to fall back to the Dalamud-provided
+It is generally advised to revert to the Dalamud-provided
-ClientStructs when your testing is completed so that you don't inadvertently get
+ClientStructs when your testing is complete so that you don't inadvertently get
-stuck running a old forgotten DLL on your local computer.
+stuck running an old forgotten DLL on your local computer.